Universal USB Installer - Boot from USB

 Drag and Drop ISO Files onto USB

-Drag and Drop functionality is supported so long as you don't need persistence, and do not need the tool to keep track of your installs for possible removal at a later point.
+Drag and Drop ISO to USB functionality is supported so long as you don't need persistence, and do not need the tool to keep track of your installs for possible removal at a later point.

 Instead of relaunching this Live Linux USB Creator to add more distributions, you can simply drag additional ISO, IMG, WIM, VHD(x), VDI.vtoy, and EFI files from any folder on your computer and drop them onto any folder under the UUI folder on your flash drive.
 You can also create your own folders within the UUI folder to use for storage.
 During bootup, the system will automatically populate the menu entries for those newly discovered items.